 When the Surface Pen is paired with Microsoft’s PixelSense display, the combination results in the best stylus experience we’ve had on a tablet for as little as we’re likely to actually use it.
-While we’re neither artists nor designers, the screen’s superb palm detection, combined with the accuracy and nuance of the Pen tracking, gives us the confidence to say that the Surface Pro 4 is Microsoft’s best shot at luring in that crowd yet.
+While we’re neither artists nor designers, the screen’s superb palm detection, paired with the accuracy and nuance of the Pen tracking, gives us the confidence to say that the Surface Pro 4 is Microsoft’s best shot at luring in that crowd yet.

 The new Type Cover is also thicker and far more rigid than before, allowing for deeper key travel and punchier feedback – not to mention a sturdier, quieter surface to type on – that brings it so much closer to a true laptop keyboard.
 In addition, Microsoft widened the touchpad and coated it in glass rather than plastic.

 Finally, Microsoft has a version of the Type Cover with a biometric Fingerprint ID for $159 (£149, AU$249).
 The new keyboard cover, though only available in black, uses Windows Hello to login to the Surface with a fingertip press.
-The scanner can also authorize app purchases from the Windows Store, and because the keyboard is backwards compatible, it can be used with the Surface Pro 3 as well.
+The scanner can also authorize app purchases from the Windows Store, and because the keyboard is backwards compatible, it can be utilized with the Surface Pro 3 as well.

 All the performance scores, except for PCMark 8 Home, shows a minor increase from the first unit we tested.
 It’s a good sign that the Surface Pro 4 was already operating at its peak, except for a battery that needed fixing.